coderholic/pyradio/windows.md

 The script has detected (and removed) version *0.8.8* (probably the current or previous version), along with verisons *0.7.9* and *0.6.3* (older versions previously installed).

 I would recommend to execute *devel\\build_install_pyradio -u* from time to time, and reinstall **PyRadio** right after its completion.

+### 7. Reporting bugs

+When a bug is found, please do report it by [opening an issue at github](https://github.com/coderholic/pyradio/issues).

+In you report you should, at the very least, state your **pyradio version** and **python version**.

+It would be really useful to include **%USERPROFILE%/pyradio.log** in your report.

+To create it, enter the following commands in a terminal:

+    C:\Users\spiros>del %USERPROFILE%\pyradio.log
+    C:\Users\spiros>pyradio -d

+Then try to reproduce the bug and exit **pyradio**.

+Finally, include the file produced in your report.